Gimme Gimme Gimme (TV series)

 Gimme Gimme Gimme is a BBC television sitcom by Tiger Aspect Productions that was first aired in three series from 1999 to 2001.
-It was written by Jonathan Harvey, who developed the series with Kathy Burke.
+It was written by Jonathan Harvey, who developed the series with Kathy Burke, who stars as loudmouthed Londoner Linda La Hughes, with James Dreyfus co-starring as her gay flatmate, actor Tom Farrell.

 The title from the show stems from both the main characters' continual search for a male partner, and the theme music is a cover of ABBA's "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)".
 The first two series were originally shown on BBC Two and were deemed successful enough for the third series to be shown on BBC One.

 Burke received two BAFTA nominations for Best Comedy Performance for playing the lead character, Linda La Hughes.
 The show received a nomination in the Best Scripted Comedy category for its third series.

 Premise

 Gimme Gimme Gimme centres on loudmouthed Londoner Linda La Hughes (played by comedian and director Kathy Burke) and her gay flatmate, actor Tom Farrell (played by James Dreyfus).
 A modern twist on the traditional "odd couple" format, much of Gimme Gimme Gimme's humour springs from its lubricious innuendo subplot, which comes from the mouths of both Tom and Linda.